astral-sh/uv/README.md

 - `ZSH_VERSION`: Used to detect the use of the Zsh shell.
 - `RAYON_NUM_THREADS`: Used to control the number of threads used when unzipping and installing packages.
 See the [rayon documentation](https://docs.rs/rayon/latest/rayon/) for more.
+- `MACOSX_DEPLOYMENT_TARGET`: Used with `--python-platform macos` and related variants to set the deployment target (i.e., the minimum supported macOS version).
+Defaults to `12.0`, the least-recent non-EOL macOS version at time of writing.

 ## Versioning